 ‘We can’t live by ourselves.

 Love, love, love

 I need you

 “Y’all was right, Huck, I ain’t rilly gay.
 But there’s times my asshole just aches fer yer.
-I’s taught my girlfriends to use their finger up there.
+I’s taught my girlfriends to use their fingers up there.
 Gets me off so hard, they wants to do it all the time.
 Only trouble is, all I’s thinking about is y’all, up my butt.”

 “It’s not the sect that’s important but the fact that you’re trying to lead a good life.
-Our college girlfriends’ parents were shocked that we made their daughters go to Catholic services, but their attitudes were ancient.”
+Our college girlfriends’ parents were shocked that we made their daughters go to Catholic services, but their attitudes are ancient.”

 “She’s just like my twin sister, Angie.
 She calls me on all my crazy ideas and keeps me grounded.
 She counsels everyone.”

 “Is she pretty?”

 “She’s pretty fierce.
 I don’t think she has time to bother with making herself pretty.”

 I draw her closer and we kiss.
 “You are one hot mama.”